-Professional Services Billing: Tips From the Trenches
+Professional Services Invoicing: Tips From the Trenches

-Invoicing for professional services work is one of those things that seems simple on the surface.
-Download an Excel invoicing template for consulting services, punch in your hours and rate, render a services invoice, and send it to the client.
+A process to invoice for professional services might seem simple on the surface.
+Download an Excel invoice template for consultants, punch in your hours and rate, generate an invoice for professional services rendered, and send it to the client.
 For professional services organizations with just a few consultants, this is often the approach.
-Of course, as service teams grow past 25 consultants, firms begin to focus on streamlining this process.
+Of course, as professional service teams grow past 25 consultants, firms begin to focus on streamlining this process.

 One of my first professional jobs was in an operational role at a professional services firm.
-After working with the group for a while, I gained responsibility for overseeing the entire invoicing process.
+After working with the group for a while, I gained responsibility for overseeing the processes to invoice for professional services.
 This was exciting.
 I knew how crucial it was to the group’s success.
 Even one small mistake could cost the firm tens of thousands of dollars, often without anyone even knowing.

 Using Excel for invoicing is labor intensive and error prone.
-When I would prepare invoices for about 10 projects on a monthly basis, I would have to download time and expenses from one system, key them into Excel invoice templates manually, and then send each invoice to the group’s VP for approval.
+When I would prepare invoices for professional services on about 10 projects on a monthly basis, I would have to download time and expenses from one system, key them into Excel invoice templates manually, and then send each invoice to the group’s VP for approval.
 This took hours and it was very easy to make mistakes due to copy and paste errors.
 A simple mistake could cost thousands of dollars in revenue!
 Is that any way to run a services business?

 If Not Excel, Then What?

-The simple answer to what to use in place of Excel is invoicing software.
+The simple answer to what to use in place of Excel is professional services consultant billing software.
 Of course, the answer isn’t really that simple.
-For professional services firms, invoicing software isn’t usually offered as a standalone solution.
+For professional services firms, consultant billing software isn’t usually offered as a standalone solution.
 It is part of a financial management solution, time and expense tracking tool, or services automation suite.

 Financial Accounting Software